-An on-site inspection
+An on-site inspecti

-Aum Shinrikyo Today
+tions at the facilities of these organizations and carries out necessary investigations.

+■ Current State of Surveillance Measures

 In order to reveal the status of the activities of Aum Shinrikyo ("Aleph" and "Hikarinowa" are central in its activities), the Agency conducts surveillance of the cult in an appropriate and rigorous manner.
-Investigations and on-site inspections of Aum Shinrikyo have revealed that the cult still poses a threat in nature: the cult has increased the number of new followers through recruiting activities without mentioning its name; the cult also has reinforced teachings designed to increase the followers' absolute faith in Asahara, who is currently on death row.
+Investigations and on-site inspections of Aum Shinrikyo have revealed that the cult still maintains a risk of committing an act of indiscriminate mass murder: the cult has increased the number of new followers through recruiting activities without mentioning its name; the cult also has maintained teachings designed to increase the followers' absolute faith in Asahara, who is currently on death row.

-■ Intelligence Contribution
+■Intelligence Contribution

 There are many challenges to the security of Japan and its people such as North Korea's ballistic missile test-launches, nuclear development and abductions of Japanese nationals; China's extensive and rapid modernization of military strength; threats posed by international terrorism and cyber attacks; and proliferation of weapons of mass destruction.
 These challenges need to be carefully watched.
 In particular, Japan has repeatedly faced situations where tensions became heightened with its neighboring countries regarding the territorial and maritime interests of Japan, and these situations have become matters of great concern to the government and relevant organs of Japan.
-It has become one of the most important missions of the Agency, which is tasked with protecting public security, to collect and analyze relevant intelligence with regard to these challenges, thus contributing to the government's policies by providing relevant organs including the National Security Council with the intelligence.
+It has become one of the most important missions of the Agency, which is tasked with protecting public security, to collect and analyze relevant intelligence with regard to these challenges, thus contributing to the government's policies by providing relevant organs including the National Security Council with the intelli-

-Initiative for public-private collaboration
+■Initiative for public-private collaboration

-The Agency is strengthening its measures to provide intelligence regarding terrorism to private-sector organizations.
+The Agency is strengthening its measures to provide intelligence regarding terrorism.
 The Director-General of the Agency delivers lectures for private corporations and economic associations and provides those organizations with the "Summary of International Terrorism," outlining the trends of terrorist activities in the world.
 The Agency promotes its initiative for the protection of important information that private corporations and research institutes own, introducing relevant information at the "Public-Private Forum on Trade Secrets" held by the Ministry of Economy, Trade and Industry.

-Lecture at Keidanre
+Lecture at an economic organization

 Public Security Examination Commission

 The Public Security Examination Commission is an extraministerial organ of the Ministry with the aim of maintaining public security.
-Upon receiving an application from the Director-General of the Public Security Intelligence Agency for regulatory actions on subversive organizations stipulated in the Subversive Activities Prevention Act or the Act on the Control of Organizations Which Have Committed Acts of Indiscriminate Mass Murder, the Commission examines the application from an objective and neutral viewpoint and makes a decision on whether any control measure is necessary or what control measure should be taken.
+Upon receiving an application from the Director-General of the Public Security Intelligence Agency for regulatory actions on subversive organizations stipulated in the Subversive Activities Prevention Act or the Act on the Control of Organizations Which Have Committed Acts of Indiscriminate Mass Murder, the Commission examines the application from an objective and neutral viewpoint and makes a decision on whether any control measure is necessary or what control measure should be taken

-Toward Japan as "the Safest Country in the World" PICK UP!

-Preventing Repeat Offenses ~ Establishing the Safest Country in the World~
+Toward Japan as "the Safest Country in the World" Preventing Repeat Offenses ~Establishing the Safest Country in the World~